 Other Points a Lawyer Suggests to Cover in a Physician Contract

 - Forgiveness of Educational Loans – at times, the contract may specify that the employer will pay the medical education loans of the physician.
-This is an important point to look at in the contract.
+It is a crucial point to look at in the contract.

-- Partnership – especially for high in-demand specialties, a contract should contain a point about the path to partnership.
-This needs to be reviewed to ensure it is spelled out.
+- Partnership – especially for high-in-demand specialties, a contract should contain a point about the path to collaboration.
+It needs to be reviewed to ensure it is spelled out.

 - Termination – the contract should contain a clause about termination – the two types of provision being covered (with cause, without cause).

 Since a physician contract is such an important document, it must be reviewed by competent eyes.
 A contract attorney has the expertise and experience to do a thorough review.

 Failing to hire a contract lawyer with specific knowledge of physician employment agreements can result in problems.
 When you hire an experienced attorney, you will avoid many pitfalls that can have long-lasting effects on your professional and personal life.